-Having previously worked as a lawyer for insurance companies and now being a personal injury lawyer who has handled hundreds of car accident injury cases, I have a good idea of how to value a car accident injury claim.
-In this video, I will go over the key differences between lower-value car accident injury claims and higher million-dollar injury claims.
+Having previously worked as a lawyer for insurance companies and now being a personal injury lawyer in Louisville who has handled hundreds of car accident injury cases, I have a good idea of how to value a car accident injury claim.
+In this video, I will go over the key differences between lower-value car accident injury claims and higher-million-dollar injury claims.
 I will also discuss what I recommend you do to maximize your injury case, no matter its value.

 Lower-Value Car Accident Cases